-This was of course just a partial list of the open-source tools available for monitoring Kubernetes, but if you’re just beginning to design your observability stack for Kubernetes, it’s a good place to start.
+This was of course just a partial list of the open source tools available for monitoring Kubernetes, but if you’re just beginning to design your observability stack for Kubernetes, it’s a good place to start.

-With the exception of Jaeger, all the other tools should begin providing value without extra instrumentation or too much configuration.
+With the exception of OpenTelemetry and Jaeger, all the other tools should begin providing value without extra instrumentation or too much configuration.
 All of these tools are easy to test and deploy — set up a small sandbox environment, start small, and try and understand whether these tools are what you need.